phptuts/codingwithnoah/arduino-setup/index.md

 ![Arduino IDE](/images/arduino-setup/step41.png)

-45) If you are using windows machine download and install [Cygwin](https://cygwin.com/install.html).
+45) If you are using windows, download and install [Cygwin](https://cygwin.com/install.html).

 46) Open Cygwin or a terminal on your computer.